ke8ctn/SigMF/sigmf-spec.md

 ### Dataset Format

-The samples in the Dataset must be in a SigMF-supported format.
+The samples in the Dataset MUST be in a SigMF-supported format.
 There are four orthogonal characteristics of sample data: complex or real, floating-point or integer, bit-width, and endianness.
 The following ABNF rules specify the dataset formats defined in the Core namespace: